Refugee Youth Explore the Arizona Trail

 By Andrew Jenkins

 To learn more about the Refugee Youth Coalition contact Aaron Grigg.
 Tucson Inner City Outings (ICO) is non-profit outreach program of the Sierra Club designed to provide opportunities for urban youth and adults to explore, enjoy and protect the natural world.
 Click here to see more trip photos.
-Andrew Jenkins works as the Volunteer Coordinator at IRC Tucson and is also a certified leader with ICO.
+Andrew Jenkins works as a Program Coordinator at IRC Tucson and is also a certified leader with ICO.